CharlesRajaR/dynamic-form-builder-ui/README.md

 ### Note:
 - while running the backend make sure you turn on the internet because the backend is connecting to the remote mongodb database deployment.
-- spring Boot backend server is not deployed in the internet.

 ---

-- After running both the frontend and backend in the local system the request from the frontend(http://localhost:3000 or https://schema-form-builder.netlify.app/) is automatically handled by the backend running in the port (http://localhost:8000) and the respective response is sent to the particular frontend,
+- After running both the frontend and backend in the local system the request from the frontend(http://localhost:3000) is automatically handled by the backend running in the port (http://localhost:8000) and the respective response is sent to the frontend http://localhost:3000.
 - Now the website is fully functional and description of functionality is given below.

 ### Demo  Vedio: